 In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

-The unemployment rate stood at 7.4% in 2022.
-In 2023, the effects of inflation will cause negative real wage growth, and low consumer sentiment will likely shrink household consumption.
-Overall, the IMF forecasts an unemployment rate of 7.2%.
-Latvia has to face a strong emigration of skilled youth and the country has one of the lowest population growth rates in the EU (-0.8% in 2021 - World Bank, latest data available), with birth numbers declining continuously.
-The latest data published by the Central Statistical Bureau (CSB) show that 22.5% of the country’s population are at risk of poverty.
-The GDP per capita (PPP) was estimated at USD 38,124 in 2022 by the IMF.
+The labor market remained resilient, marked by wage growth surpassing inflation rates and thereby supporting real disposable incomes.
+The unemployment rate was estimated at 6.7% in 2023, with a marginal decrease expected over the forecast horizon (IMF).
+Latvia has to face a strong emigration of skilled youth and the country has one of the lowest population growth rates in the EU (-0.3% in 2022 - World Bank, latest data available), with birth numbers declining continuously.
+The latest data published by the Central Statistical Bureau (CSB) show that 22.5% of the country’s population is at risk of poverty.
+The GDP per capita (PPP) was estimated at USD 39,956 in 2022 by the World Bank.

 ---|---|---|---|---|---|